Rudolphina Experts: AI in Spatial Data Science

 Split view screenshot Kashmir region from India and Pakistan, respectively

-Information is often presented differently depending on your location, such as the border between Pakistan and India in the disputed Kashmir region.
+Information is often presented differently depending on your location, such as the border between Pakistan and India in the disputed Kashmir region on Google Maps.
 Google follows a policy of "following local legislation when displaying names and borders."
-This practice is often criticised for legitimising the occupation of territory like Crimea and Western Sahara.
+This practice is often criticised for legitimising the occupation of territory, such as Crimea and Western Sahara.
 On the left: View from Pakistan.
 On the right: View from India. © Google Maps

 Handling the Diversity of Data and Definitions